Kagu-chan/anki-jpdb.reader/README.md

 ### Please note:
 * Currently, only Chromium-based browsers and Firefox (including Android) are supported.
 * Mobile support for Kiwi, Edge Canary, and comparable browsers, as well as Firefox Android, is experimental.
-* Bunpro is currently not supported.
+* Support for Bunpro is currently considered experimental.
 * Support for YouTube subtitles has been removed - please use this extension together with [asbplayer](https://github.com/killergerbah/asbplayer).
 * Extension updates in browser app stores are sometimes delayed compared to releases on GitHub - this should usually make no difference.